 If you’re stuck in an annuity and want out, you’re not alone.
-Annuities are notorious for being difficult to get out of, but there are ways to do it.
+Annuities are notorious for being difficult to escape, but there are ways to do it.
 This guide will go over the various methods to cancel or transfer your annuity contract, least painfully.
 First, most annuities are long-term contracts.
-If you’re not ok with committing to at least 2 years in a contract, don’t buy one.
+If you’re not ok with committing to at least two years in a contract, don’t buy one.

 Free Look Period

 Annuities and life insurance have a short time for new contract owner to change their minds and cancel the policy.
 This period is called the free look period.
-If the policy owner decides to cancel the policy during the free-look period, the insurance company will refund the insurer’s entire premium.
-However, if the policy owner decides to cancel beyond the free look period, the insurer must pay surrender charges and penalties.
+If the policy owner cancels the policy during the free-look period, the insurance company will refund the insurer’s entire premium.
+However, the insurer must pay surrender charges and penalties if the policy owner cancels beyond the free look period.

 The free look period varies with each policy and is a specified number of days, typically 30 days in length.
 The period starts on the first day the policy owner receives the policy.
 The free look period’s length is displayed on the policy’s first page.

-The notorious SPIA has always been the poster child for clients being stuck in an annuity contract.
-The singular function of a SPIA is trading your lump sum of cash into a guaranteed stream of income, so in most cases, it’s no one’s fault except your own.
+The notorious SPIA has always been the poster child for clients stuck in an annuity contract.
+The singular function of an SPIA is trading your lump sum of cash into a guaranteed income stream, so in most cases, it’s no one’s fault except yours.

 So how do we get out of it?